Synerty/synerty-peek/docs/development/learn_plugin_development/LearnPluginDevelopment_AddDesktop.rst

 Add Desktop Service
 ===================

 The desktop service is similar to mobile service.
-It's the interface designed for desktop web browsers.

-The Desktop service is also part of the "frontend" in web terminology.
-The backend for the Desktop service is the Client service.

-The Peek Desktop Service has a `web build <https://angular.io/docs/ts/latest/>`_.
+This document is a stripped version of :ref:`learn_plugin_development_add_mobile`.

 Desktop File Structure
 ----------------------